New notions of simultaneous diagonalizability of quadratic forms with applications to QCQPs

 \subsection{The singular case}

 In the remainder of this section, we investigate the ASDC property when $\set{A,B}$ is singular.
-We will show, surprisingly, that \emph{every} singular Hermitian pair is ASDC.
+We will show, surprisingly, that \emph{every} singular symmetric pair is ASDC.
 We begin with an example and some intuition.

 \begin{example} In contrast to the SDC property (cf.\ \cref{lem:sdc_closed_under_padding}), the ASDC property of a pair $\set{A,B}$ in the singular case does not reduce to the ASDC property of $\set{\bar A,\bar B}$, where $\bar A$ and $\bar B$ are the restrictions of $A$ and $B$ to the joint range of $A$ and $B$.
 For example, let